ubaldot/dymoval/README.md

 Disappointed by the results?

-Don't worry—it might not be the model's fault.
+Don't worry, it might not be the model's fault.

 In fact, you could be dealing with noisy measurements, over-sampled signals, missing data, and other factors that might affect the results.
 Take a look at